 The more a teacher has in student loan debt, the greater the power of PSLF versus the TLFP.

-For teachers who owe $30,000 or less, the TLFP might be better.
+For qualified teachers who owe $30,000 or less, the TLFP might be better.

-Either way, teachers should be able to be student debt-free in 10 years and receive some form of loan forgiveness.
+Either way, teachers should be able to be student debt-free in 10 years and receive some form of loan cancellation.

 Just like every teacher is unique in their teaching style and how they impact students, your personal circumstances make student loan repayment unique as well.

-We’ve done over 1,900 student loan consults representing $500,000,000 of student loan debt and can help make a customized plan based upon your individual circumstance so you can keep more of your hard-earned and well-deserved money in your pocket.
+We’ve done thousands of consults representing over $1.44 billion of student loan debt and can help make a customized plan based upon your individual circumstance so you can keep more of your hard-earned and well-deserved money in your pocket.

 Learn more about our consult process on our help page or feel free to reach out to me directly if you have any questions about PSLF or the TLFP at firstname.lastname@example.org.